 BUT.
-Without changing the ingredients, amounts or processing, I would chop the cherries finer.
-The recipe doesn’t say what to do with the cherries (other than pit them).
-I pit them and cut them in half.
-I wish I would have cut them a LOT smaller.
-Like in quarters.
-Or even coarsely chopped.
-I was hoping they’d break down more than they did.
-I would have liked it better if the cherry chunks were STILL chunky, but much smaller chunks.
+Without changing the ingredients, amounts or processing, the second batch I made, I chopped the cherries finer.
+The recipe doesn’t say what to do with the cherries (other than to pit them) so I just cut them in half the first time.
+The second batch, I cut in quarters.
+They could even go smaller, I think (they don’t break down as much as it seems they should when cooking them).

-The other thing I would have done is zest the orange rind before chopping it all up.
+The other thing did the 2nd round was to zest the orange rind before chopping it all up.
 The recipe said to chop it up, rind and all, without zesting.
-I think the zesting would have been nicer in the overall product (and a typical marmalade recipe DOES have you zest the rind, or at least super finely chop it beforehand.)
+I think the zesting is nicer in the overall product (and a typical marmalade recipe DOES have you zest the rind, or at least super finely chop it beforehand.)

 PS: Thank you, NW Cherry Growers for the best cherries I’ve had in my LIFE.
 For reals.